-Approximately 30% of the UK population have high blood pressure.
-Many studies show that vegetarians, and vegans in particular, have lower blood pressure than meat eaters.
+Approximately 30 per cent of the UK population have high blood pressure.
+Many studies show that vegetarians, and vegans in particular, have lower blood pressure than meat-eaters.

 High blood pressure is a significant risk factor for heart disease, strokes and kidney failure.
 As with diabetes it’s often referred to as a ‘ticking time bomb’.
 In the Global Burden of Disease 2010 study, hypertension was identified as the number one risk factor worldwide for deaths and disability-adjusted life years.

-- The Journal of clinical cardiology in March 2018 published the results of a trial in which patients where put on a plant based diet that excluded all animal products for 4 weeks.
+- The Journal of Clinical Cardiology in March 2018 published the results of a trial in which patients were put on a plant-based diet that excluded all animal products for 4 weeks.
 They observed a significant reduction in blood pressure, as well as reduction in cholesterol and other markers of cardiovascular disease.
 (2)

 - Alexander S, Ostfeld RJ, Allen K, Williams KA.
 A plant-based diet and hypertension.
 Journal of Geriatric Cardiology : JGC.
 2017;14(5):327-330. doi:10.11909/j.issn.1671-5411.2017.05.014.